mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-ordinal.md

       rho
 0.4961558
 ```
 It looks like there is a relation between education and vocubulary.
-By looking at the
+By looking at the plot, you can see the relation between education and vocabulary is a quite positive one.
 ```r
 ggplot(Vocab, aes(x = education, y = vocabulary)) +
   geom_jitter(alpha = 0.1) +